mlcommons/medperf/docs/mlcubes/mlcube_models.md

 ### Modify `mlcube.yaml`

-Since we added the `weights` parameter to the `infer` task in `mlcube.py`, we need to reflect this change also on the defined MLCube interface in the `mlcube.yaml` file.
+Since the extra parameter `weights` was added to the `infer` task in `mlcube.py`, this has to be reflected on the defined MLCube interface in the `mlcube.yaml` file.
 Modify the `tasks` section to include an extra input parameter: `weights: additional_files/cnn_weights.pth`.
 The `tasks` section will then look like this:

 ```yaml title="mlcube.yaml" hl_lines="9"
 --8<-- "examples/chestxray/model_custom_cnn/mlcube/mlcube.yaml:17:27"